coleifer/peewee/docs/peewee/api.rst

         currently connected, the attached database will be detached from the open connection.

+    .. py:method:: atomic([lock_type=None])

+        :param str lock_type: Locking strategy: DEFERRED, IMMEDIATE, EXCLUSIVE.

+        Create an atomic context-manager, optionally using the specified locking strategy (if unspecified, DEFERRED is used).

+        .. note:: Lock type only applies to the outermost ``atomic()`` block.

     .. py:method:: transaction([lock_type=None])

         :param str lock_type: Locking strategy: DEFERRED, IMMEDIATE, EXCLUSIVE.